bcbio/bcbio-nextgen/README.rst

 bcbio-nextgen
 -------------

-A python toolkit providing best-practice pipelines for fully automated high throughput sequencing analysis.
+Validated, scalable, community developed variant calling and RNA-seq analysis.
 You write a high level configuration file specifying your inputs and analysis parameters.
-This input drives a parallel run that handles distributed execution, idempotent processing restarts and safe transactional steps.
-The goal is to provide a shared community resource that handles the data processing component of sequencing analysis, providing researchers with more time to focus on the downstream biology.
+This input drives a parallel run that handles distributed execution, idempotent processing restarts and safe transactional steps. bcbio-nextgen provides a shared community resource that handles the data processing component of sequencing analysis, providing researchers with more time to focus on the downstream biology.

 Features
 --------